 Look at the table above and find it for your state.
-Subtract the current year from the year of the last activity on the credit account and compare the result to the time period your state allows a creditor to collect a debt.
+Subtract the current year from the year of the last activity on the credit account.
+Then, compare the result to the time period your state allows a creditor to collect a debt.

 If the number of years on the statute of limitations is smaller than the current year minus the year of last activity, you should be in the clear.

 Let’s work through an example.
 Jim ordered some things on his credit card in 2017 and stopped making payments later that year.
 The bank sold this old debt to a third-party collection agency that is now attempting to collect in 2022.

 So, you take 2017, which is the date of last activity on the account, and subtract it from 2022 and get five years.
 Now you look at the state where you made the transaction or where you currently live, whichever one is greater, then you compare that time period to five years.